How Browsers Evaluate Same-Origin Policy: Preflight Validation & SOP Debugging

 Does the browser evaluate same-origin policy for images or scripts?

-No. SOP evaluation is bypassed for resources loaded via <img>, <script>, or <link> tags.
-They are exempt from preflight checks.
-Cross-origin restrictions only apply to XMLHttpRequest and fetch API calls.
+No for network access.
+Resources loaded via <img>, <script>, or <link> tags are exempt from preflight checks.
+Cross-origin restrictions apply to XMLHttpRequest and Fetch API calls, and to DOM access across frames.

 How do I debug SOP evaluation failures in production?

-Capture the exact Origin header from the preflight request.
+Capture the exact Origin header from the preflight request using DevTools or curl.
 Verify server configuration echoes it exactly.
 Ensure Vary: Origin is set.
 Test with curl to isolate browser vs server caching issues.